prenli/FA/README.md

 #### Clone the project to your local computer

-Run the following in your
+Run the following in your shell

     git clone https://bitbucket.org/fasolutions-ondemand/fa-client-app.git

 #### Modify the application settings to match your FA Platform test environment

-We now assume the addess for your FA Platform is
+We now assume the address for your FA Platform is

 https://mytestenv.fasolutions.com

 #### Point the authorization towards your test environment

-FA CLient Portal uses keycloak for authorization.
+FA Client Portal uses Keycloak for authorization.
 Configuration file (*keycloak.json*) is located in *public* directory.
 Current file is customized for test environment.
 Change it to point to your FA Platform test environment.

     "auth-server-url": "https://mytestenv.fasolutions.com/auth/",

+Furthermore, make sure the Keycloak client to be used is defined in the file under resource.
+The default setting is:

+    "resource": "external-api",

+This default setting can be directly used, since the external-api client comes preconfigured with FA with public access type.

 #### CORS policy